Mai Tai Sing: Film

 In 1953, she appeared in a film with Tony Curtis, playing the part of Soo Lee.
 Forbidden was directed by Rudolph Maté.
 Other cast included Joanne Dru and Victor Sen Yung.
 Her last film role was in the ill-fated Strange Portrait that starred Jeffery Hunter.
 In this film she played a wealthy but reclusive and insane woman living alone in a mansion who has an obsession with a portrait of her husband that had abandoned her.

 Television

-In the 1950s she appeared in two episodes of The New Adventures of China Smith aka The Affairs of China Smith which was an action/adventure series about an American adventurer living in Singapore.
+In the 1950s she appeared in two episodes of The New Adventures of China Smith The Affairs of China Smith which was an action/adventure series about an American adventurer living in Singapore.
 The main role was played by Dan Duryea.
 In the early 1960s had a recurring role as Ching Mei in the series Hong Kong.

 She played the owner of The Golden Dragon, a supper club.
 The cast included Rod Taylor and Lloyd Bochner.

 She would also host Charlie Chan films on channel 44, a local San Francisco television station.